 I’m trying to soak in every sound and colour and to print these moments in my memory as I know ...
 I know that this will be our last spring here, in this garden and in this house.
 We will be changing countries again.

 This is always a bitter sweet moment for me.
 And a reminder that only this moment counts.
 All we have is “now”.
 That’s why I’m determined to make the most of our spring.

 Our Spring books are out since one month already, since we have celebrated the Spring Festival (aka.
 Chinese New Year) and I’m sharing them with you today

-“C’est toi le printemps?” by Kazuyo Today and Chiaki Okada, available in Japanese, French and German (“Bist Du der Frühling?”) is a little jewellery.
-The text is so sweet and the drawing are gorgeous.
-It’s the story of a little rabbit who hasn’t seen spring yet and he is so much anticipating it.
-He wants to know what spring is and how it looks like.
-When he meets a polar bear who is migrating to colder places, he thinks that his new friend is the spring.
-And his question gives the title of the book “Are you the Spring?”
-One of our favourite books ever
+“C’est toi le printemps?” by Kazuyo Today and Chiaki Okada, available in Japanese, French and German (“Bist Du der Frühling?”) is a little gem.
+The text is sweet and original, the drawings gorgeous.
+This is the story of a little rabbit who hasn’t seen spring yet and can hardly wait to see it, such is his anticipation!
+He wants to know what Spring is and what it looks like.
+When he meets a polar bear who is migrating to colder climes, he thinks that his new friend is Spring.
+And his question gives the title of the book “Are you Spring?”
+One of our favourite books ever.

 On the top of our bookshelf you can see two books that accompany us through the year: